Enter Bird's Name in Search Box:

 |4.75" 12.1cm||7" 17.8cm||0.3 oz 8.5g||Vireonidae||Vireo bellii|

-Distribution: Seen from south of the Great Lakes into the mid-prairie states, south into Texas, west through New Mexico, Arizona and California and into Mexico, where it will spend its winter months.
+Distribution: The Bell's Vireo is seen from south of the Great Lakes into the mid-prairie states, south into Texas, west through New Mexico, Arizona and California and into Mexico, where it will spend its winter months.
+There are at least three sub-species of this vireo.

 These are links to websites pertaining to the different birding institutions, societies and organizations here in North America.
 Some of these same sites are a great asset to seeking out knowledge on birds in other regions of the world.
 Each of these links offer the user different methods to identify birds, whether it be by regions, habitat, appearance or maybe colour.
 Knowledge on the possibilities of where and what birds might be present are included.